 Customer lifetime value

-Setting a specific activity like “Product Purchase” in RFM analysis allows you to save these customers as a segment or download them in an excel file.
+Setting a specific activity like “Product Purchase” in RFM analysis allows you to save these customers as a segment or download them in an Excel file.
 To find long-term value, simply change the interval to a longer one.

 Customer lifetime value doesn’t just measure the lifetime sales generated by an average customer but also indicates the customer’s relationship with your brand.
 The better the relationship, the higher the retention.

-From increasing average order value via cross-selling and upselling to offering personalized discounts, there are many more ways to increase CLV.
+From increasing average order value via cross-selling and upselling to offering personalized discounts, there are many ways to increase CLV.

 The churn rate is when your customers stop doing business with you or stop using your company’s products.
 The lower the churn rate, the higher the retention, so you want to track it.